 Sensations and feelings change much more dramatically than the physical signs.
 The user may feel several different emotions at once or swing rapidly from one emotion to another.
 If taken in a large enough dose, the drug produces delusions and visual hallucinations.
-The user's sense of time and self changes.
-Sensations may seem to "cross over," giving the user the feeling of hearing colors and seeing sounds.
+The user’s sense of time and self-changes.
+Sensations may seem to “cross over,” giving the user the feeling of hearing colors and seeing sounds.
 These changes can be frightening and can cause panic.

-Users refer to their experience with LSD as a "trip" and to acute adverse reactions as a "bad trip."
-These experiences are long - typically they begin to clear after about 12 hours.
+Users refer to their experience with LSD as a “trip” and to acute adverse reactions as a “bad trip.”
+These experiences are long—typically they begin to clear after about 12 hours.

 Some LSD users experience severe, terrifying thoughts and feelings, fear of losing control, fear of insanity and death, and despair while using LSD.
 Some fatal accidents have occurred during states of LSD intoxication.

-Many LSD users experience flashbacks, recurrence of certain aspects of a person's experience, without the user having taken the drug again.
+Many LSD users experience flashbacks, recurrence of certain aspects of a person’s experience, without the user having taken the drug again.
 A flashback occurs suddenly, often without warning, and may occur within a few days or more than a year after LSD use.
 Flashbacks usually occur in people who use hallucinogens chronically or have an underlying personality problem; however, otherwise healthy people who use LSD occasionally may also have flashbacks.
 Bad trips and flashbacks are only part of the risks of LSD use.
-LSD users may manifest relatively long-lasting psychoses, such as schizophrenia or severe depression.
+Users may manifest relatively long-lasting psychoses, such as schizophrenia or severe depression.
 It is difficult to determine the extent and mechanism of the LSD involvement in these illnesses.

 Most users of LSD voluntarily decrease or stop its use over time.
 LSD is not considered an addictive drug since it does not produce compulsive drug-seeking behavior as do cocaine, amphetamine, heroin, alcohol, and nicotine.
 However, like many of the addictive drugs, LSD produces tolerance, so some users who take the drug repeatedly must take progressively higher doses to achieve the state of intoxication that they had previously achieved.
 This is an extremely dangerous practice, given the unpredictability of the drug.
-NIDA is funding studies that focus on the neurochemical and behavioral properties of LSD.
-This research will provide a greater understanding of the mechanisms of action of the drug.

-Extent of LSD Use
+The extent of LSD Use

 Monitoring the Future Study (MTF)

 Since 1975, MTF researchers have annually surveyed almost 17,000 high school seniors nationwide to determine trends in drug use and to measure attitudes and beliefs about drug abuse.
 Over the past 2 years, the percentage of seniors who have used LSD has remained relatively stable.
 Between 1975 and 1997, the lowest lifetime use of LSD was reported by the class of 1986, when 7.2 percent of seniors reported using LSD at least once in their lives.
 In 1997, 13.6 percent of seniors had experimented with LSD at least once in their lifetimes.
-The percentage of seniors reporting use of LSD in the past year nearly doubled from a low of 4.4 percent in 1985 to 8.4 percent in 1997.
+The percentage of seniors reporting the use of LSD in the past year nearly doubled from a low of 4.4 percent in 1985 to 8.4 percent in 1997.